AndresNamm/SPARK-text-analysis/SparkYarnTutorial.markdown

 	- [FOLDERS of THE LOADED DATA in hdfs](#)
 	- [Spark Tutorials Python](#)

-# Progress of Text Analysis Project
+#  Text Analysis Project

+## Intro

+Implemented google [N-GRAM](http://storage.googleapis.com/books/ngrams/books/datasetsv2.html) Analysis.
+This is a short summary of the problems, that occured and I have also provided some very good references.

 ##  Description of conspect